 Adams’ exemplary history fighting for civil rights, and against police brutality, combined with his embrace of predictive technology, has created the perfect candidate to ease New York into the ultimate smart city.
 This means an internet connection on every piece of city infrastructure, and every mobile piece of equipment and device, including vehicles, and people.
 All of this is to be done in the name of efficiency, public safety, Climate Change, economic opportunity, and social justice, as Adams has defined in his city planning report.
 These are wonderful window dressings for systems that will in the end be building up a sophisticated and all encompassing control and surveillance system, which engineers themselves in the recent Beyond 6G conference in Brooklyn admit is a distinct possibility.
 How they will avoid this outcome they do not spend much time discussing, because perhaps there is no way ever to make a foolproof system.
 Though still we are to spend all our time, money and resources, and young talent, on building this system up.

-These engineers are really engaging in fantasies that are downright irresponsible.
+These engineers are really engaging in fantasies that are downright impressive and irresponsible.
 Massive MIMO antenna inventor, Tom Marzetta, dreams about how to provide ubiquitous Augmented Reality, 2 GB a second, for 50,000 people all crammed in a quarter square mile of Times Square.
 Eric Schmidt believes the Internet as we know it will just disappear, because everything will be the Internet, everything will be sensored, chipped, have an IP address, which we will be interacting with, with our permission, as he always likes to say.
 If it is not visible, how will we know to give our consent?

 Is this really what people want?
 Or are we just blindly following along?
 It seems we are expected simply to get over our expectations for privacy, and due process.
 These are just part of a legacy system of ideas.
 The technology is just too cool.